-To further assess your creditworthiness, the factoring company may want to set up a connection with your bank.
-When you apply for factoring online, you simply enter your online bank login details.
-Then, the factoring company generates a single-use token to look at your account information.
-To put it another way, the factoring company doesn’t save your login details or get repeated access to your bank account.
-Instead, the factor looks at your information just a single time.
+The factoring company may want to set up a connection with your bank.
+When you apply for factoring online, you simply enter your online bank login details, then the factoring company generates a single-use token to look at your account information.
 If you’re not comfortable with that, you can usually provide just a few months’ worth of bank statements.

 Invoice Factoring Step-by-Step Instructions